LEARN

 Threat Summary:

 Not globally threatened.
 Locally common, E Transvaal, especially in Kruger National Park; decline in other areas.
-Becoming vulnerable to habitat destruction; trapping for wild bird trade becoming a concern in Mozambique.
+Becoming vulnerable to habitat destruction; trapping for wild bird trade becoming a major concern in Mozambique.

 Range: